progit/progit/pl/06-git-tools/01-chapter6.markdown

 	  3:    unchanged        +5/-1 lib/simplegit.rb
 	Update>>

 Znak `*` obok każdego pliku, oznacza że plik ten będzie dodany do przechowalni.
-Jeżeli naciśniesz Enter, bez wpisywania niczego w `Update>>`, Git weźmie wszystkie zaznaczone pliku i doda je do przechowalni:
+Jeżeli naciśniesz Enter, bez wpisywania niczego w `Update>>`, Git weźmie wszystkie zaznaczone pliki i doda je do przechowalni:

 <!-- The `*` next to each file means the file is selected to be staged.
 If you press Enter after typing nothing at the `Update>>` prompt, Git takes anything selected and stages it for you: -->